Soil

 Climate

-Throughout the year, Santorini sees little rainfall.
-Whatever showers grace the vineyards are quickly soaked up by the rocky, sandy soil which make up most sites.
-During the growing season, much of the moisture the vines receive comes from morning mists rolling off the sea which are formed on the steep slopes of the caldera formation.
-When the wind stills, these mists blanket the island and bring a cooling influence to the vineyards.
+The island only gets an average of 200mm of rain a year, most of which falls during the winter.
+Whatever showers grace the vineyards are quickly soaked up by the rocky, sandy soil.
+During the growing season (April to October), much of the moisture the vines receive comes from morning mists rolling off the sea.
+When the winds are still, these mists blanket the island and bring both moisture and a cooling influence to the vineyards.

 Vintage Reports